Improve Your Home WiFi Coverage with a Mesh Network System

 It's extremely easy to add extra nodes to expand the coverage into those hard to reach areas for a reliable WiFi connection.
 If needed, you can also easily remove or rearrange the nodes.

 With smart technology, if you need to add, remove, or rearrange nodes, the system will automatically configure itself to find the best routes to send and receive information.
-In addition, if a node stop working, the system will configure itself to register the change and re-route all of the information to jump through a different path.
+In addition, if a node stops working, the system will configure itself to register the change and re-route all of the information to jump through a different path.

 Mesh systems use WPA2 or WPA3 privacy encryptions; these are the most secure encryptions available.
 WPA3 is an improved version on WPA2.
 It helps make public WiFi networks safer and makes it harder for hackers to access your private network.
 If hackers were to access the network, they will only be able to see a limited amount of information.